Stranger6667/css-inline/bindings/javascript/README.md

 ```

 Alternatively, you may keep `style` from being removed by using the `data-css-inline="keep"` attribute.
-This is useful if you want to keep `@media` queries for responsive emails in separate `style` tags:
+This is useful if you want to keep `@media` queries for responsive emails in separate `style` tags.
+Such tags will be kept in the resulting HTML even if the `keep_style_tags` option is set to `false`.

 ```html
 <head>